avahoffman/urban-weed-genomics/bash/README.md

     AMH_macro_1_1_12px_S1_L001_R1_001.fastq.gz
               ^

 This is the *i5nn* barcode for the given sublibrary.
-I know all these samples have a i5nn barcode “1”, so that narrows down what they can be.
+We know all these samples have a i5nn barcode “1”, so that narrows down what they can be.

     AMH_macro_1_1_12px_S1_L001_R1_001.fastq.gz
                 ^

 This is the *i7nn* barcode for the given sublibrary.
-I know all these samples have a i7nn barcode “1”, so that further narrows down what they can be.
+We know all these samples have a i7nn barcode “1”, so that further narrows down what they can be.